 Tomorrowland is “beyond a festival” – it’s actually Armin Van Buren himself that said it, after performing there a couple of years back.
 Every year, people from all over the world come to Boom, Belgium, with one mission in mind – to be part of the experience.
 We say experience because Tomorrowland is not just a music festival, but a well-told story wrapped in an emotional experience.

-The festival’s brand identity has come a long way, not only in terms of lineup and execution but also in terms of consistent, well-established branding.
+The festival’s brand identity has come a long way, not only in terms of lineup and execution but also in terms of consistent, well-established brand identity.
 They know their target audience very well and focus on hitting the highest levels of quality every time – spectacular shows, world-class DJs, and an exceptional festival-goer experience.
 They nail storytelling as the ultimate goal is emotional engagement.

 What we love: We love many things about Tomorrowland, but if we had to pick two, the first would be the main stage, that’s redesigned every year and is one of the most-awaited and spectacular elements of the festival.
 A close second is the Tomorrowland Aftermovie, released every year after the festival is over.
 The latter manages to capture the whole experience and create an emotional resonance in participants as well as entices potential atendees to book tickets for next year.